This is part 2 of 4 of ‘A Guide to Different Types of Zouk Classes’. Click here to read part 1 if you’ve not read it yet.

 Discipline & commitment required: For the highly disciplined and those with burning passion to learn Brazilian Zouk dance in a structured manner.
 This is perfect for keen learners who are looking for the right environment to rapidly grow!
 You’ll get to explore Poland where our ZoukDanceCamp is held while spending up to a week away.

-My Comments: I’ll let some of our students who participated comment instead 🙂
+My Comments: Check us out, guaranteed you won’t be disappointed 🙂 however, I’ll also let some of our students who participated comment aswell!

 My Definition: Simple enough to explain.
 Privates are generally 1:1 but can also be 1:2 or 2:2 with paired instructors.